-Until four years ago, I had never heard of Xanthan gum, flax eggs, linseed, chia eggs or egg-free cakes.
+Until four years ago, I had never heard of Xanthan gum, flax seeds, linseed, chia eggs, ground flax or egg-free cakes.
 Eggless cakes?
+Making your own vegan egg?
 For real?
 I know, I know, you live and learn…

 Baking used to be nice and easy.
 I would just choose a recipe in any cookbook, follow the instructions, plop the dough in a cake tin and in the oven it went… It all changed when allergies came into our lives.

 I had no idea what I was doing.
 I started by going back to basics, making stock from scratch, focusing on simple recipes with one or two ingredients so that Jumpy’s food diary would be accurate.

 As her allergies were diagnosed and I was given a list of foods to exclude from her diet, I slowly introduced new ingredients, checking for signs of reaction for a couple of days before moving on to the next ingredient.